-Note: Photo Capture is only available when you have an active Blink Subscription Plan and does not work with Local Storage.
+Note: Photo Capture is only available if you have an active Blink Subscription Plan and Photo Capture does not work with Local Storage.

 The Outdoor and Indoor (gen 2) cameras have Photo Capture on by default.